SvenGarson/bilby/README.md

   + How to enable styled rendering like underline; lin1e-through; background color; foreground color; borders and negatives?

 - Finishing up
+  + Add handle to Monogram like Ascii Pngfy as source of inspiration
   + Handle all TODOs
+  + Remove working and builds directory
   + Clean documenation that is enforced by automatic tests
   + Automatic test suite: Interface; Memory leaks; Different platforms

+- Encoding the character set
+For now only a character-subset of the non-extended ASCII character set is supported:
+  + Printable characters   - Printed using a pattern in the texture with cursor side-effects
+    - codse in decimal range [32; 126]
+  + Control characters     - Only for the side effects
+    - Horizontal tab      : Advances cursor x by teh number of spaces specified per tab
+    - Line feed / newline : Advances cursor y to next line by the vertical spacing set and resets th cursor x to the base position
+    - Space               : Advances cursor x by the amount of horizontal spacing set
+  + Unsupported characters - Not currently printed nor used for cursor side effects

+- Testing
+  + zero and non-zero positioning works as expected on single and multiple lines
+  + no render info when nothing to actually draw
+  + Test single glyp design size requirements
+  + Memory texture
+    - has single pixel of vertical and horizontal spacing to avoid texture bleeding
+    - has opaque color set pixels
+    - has transparent color for non-set pixels

 ## Example usage